 We offer a wide range of innovative undergraduate and postgraduate taught, research and Continuing Professional Development programmes in the Health Sciences field.
 Some programmes attract NHS bursaries, and many combine rigorous academic study with clinical placements.

 Research within the school is diverse, and focused in areas such as women’s health, diabetes, preventative and social care, cancer and supportive care, emergency cardiovascular care, non-medical prescribing and long-term conditions.
+In the latest UK research excellence framework (REF 2014), 93 per cent of our biosciences, health and veterinary research was rated world-leading or internationally excellent, placing Surrey eighth out of 94 institutions submitted in the Allied Health Professions, Dentistry, Nursing and Pharmacy category.
 Find out more about Research within the Faculty.

 School of Health Sciences